squirrelphp/queries/README.md

     ->writeAndReturnAffectedNumber();
 ```

 You can use `writeAndReturnAffectedNumber` if you are interested in the number of affected/changed rows, or `write` if you do not need that information.
-Another optionsnot shown above is `orderBy`.
+Another option which is not shown above is `orderBy`.

 ### Insert or Update